How to address someone in Korean

 To address someone of similar age or similar social status (like co-workers) or younger people politely, you can attach the word "씨 [ssi]". 씨 works as Mr., Mrs., in English.

-However, unlike English, you have to add 씨 in their given name or full name.
+However, unlike English, you must add 씨 to their given name or full name.
 If you attach 씨 to their family name, it sounds a little rude.
-When you write, you have to put a space between the name and 씨.
+When writing, make sure to leave a space between the name and 씨.

 Given name + 씨 | |